pivot-access-ltd/bma-offline-docs/src/maas-installation.md

 If you are **upgrading** from MAAS 2.3 (or earlier) to MAAS 2.9, **do not follow Step 4 below**; instead, see [Upgrading from MAAS 2.3 - 2.8](#heading--upgrading-from-maas-2-3-2-8), below.
 [/note]

-4. If you are currently running Ubuntu bionic 18.04 LTS, you can upgrade to focal 20.04 LTS with the following procedure:
+If you are currently running Ubuntu bionic 18.04 LTS, you can upgrade to focal 20.04 LTS with the following procedure:

-a.
-Upgrade the release:
+1. Upgrade the release:

 ```
 sudo do-release-upgrade --allow-third-parties
 ```

-b.
-Accept the defaults for any questions asked by the upgrade script.
+2. Accept the defaults for any questions asked by the upgrade script.

-c.
-Reboot the machine when requested.
+3. Reboot the machine when requested.

-d.
-Check whether the upgrade was successful:
+4. Check whether the upgrade was successful:

 ```
 lsb_release -a